15 Best Things to Do in Groton (CT)

 The first governor of Connecticut, John Winthrop the Younger (1606-1676) owned a portion of the farm here.

-Later occupants include the Chester family whose headstones can still be seen in the park.
+Later occupants include the Chester family, and I was amazed to find their headstones in the park.

-Caleb Haley, who worked this land at the turn of the 20th-century was a prolific wall-builder, and the boundaries he raised to divide pastures, as well as the remnants of his homestead are also visible at the park.
+Caleb Haley, who worked this land at the turn of the 20th-century was a prolific wall-builder.
+The boundaries he raised to divide pastures, as well as the remnants of his homestead are also visible at the park.

-Hiking and cycling are the main activities at Haley Farm State Park, and a bike trail winds through the landscape as part of a 7.5-mile route linking Mystic with Groton.
+Hiking and cycling are the main activities at Haley Farm State Park.
+A bike trail winds through the landscape as part of a 7.5-mile route linking Mystic with Groton.

-The timber on the boardwalk is a little weathered, but still in good shape, and there are benches as you go if you want to contemplate the river, the wetland vegetation and birdlife including loons, swans and songbirds in the brush.
+The timber on the boardwalk was a little weathered when I visited, but still in good shape.
+There are benches as you go if you want to contemplate the river, the wetland vegetation and birdlife including loons, swans and songbirds in the brush.

 15. Argia Mystic Cruises